alanng10/class-lang/Docue/Article/Word/a.md

 Word "price" has meaning that is money price.

+Word "intern" has meaning that is internal.

+Word "extern" has meaning that is interface to external.

 Word "compute" has meaning that is process info.

 Word "memory" has meaning that is data store.